KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-MacAddressScan by doctorfree](https://github.com/doctorfree/MMM-MacAddressScan)

-1. Recommendation: `FUNDING.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Outdated: Found `MichMich/MagicMirror` in file `.travis.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
+1. Outdated: Found `MichMich/MagicMirror` in file `.travis.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Typo: Found `Magic Mirror` in file `MMM-MacAddressScan.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-MacAddressScan.js`: Replace it with `MagicMirror²`.
-4. Recommendation: The README seems to have incorrect clone instructions.
+3. Recommendation: The README seems to have incorrect clone instructions.
 Please check the URL.
-5. Recommendation: Found `jshint` in file `gruntfile.js`: Replace "jshint" by "eslint".
+4. Recommendation: Found `jshint` in file `gruntfile.js`: Replace "jshint" by "eslint".
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
+6. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
-8. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
+7. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
-9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+8. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-10. Recommendation: There is no CHANGELOG file.
+9. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-11. Recommendation: There is no CODE_OF_CONDUCT file.
+10. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-12. Recommendation: There is no dependabot configuration file.
+11. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-13. Recommendation: No ESLint configuration was found.
+12. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-MagicDraw by ivlovric](https://github.com/ivlovric/MMM-MagicDraw)